Real Stories of ADHD Triumph

-Because of his challenging childhood — he suffered from dyslexia, was overweight, and was bullied in school for a while — he wants to reassure kids that there is a light at the end of the tunnel.
+Because of his challenging childhood — he suffered from dyslexia and was bullied in school for a while — he wants to reassure kids that there is a light at the end of the tunnel.
 He routinely visits New York City high schools and gives talks about ADHD to students and teachers.

 Shankman, who was diagnosed in his late 20s by a psychiatrist, doesn’t take medication to treat his ADHD.
 He believes that “my level of dopamine after I go skydiving or for a long run is the exact same as taking Ritalin or Adderall.”
 Shankman says skydiving grounds him. “[It] gives me the ability to focus and think clearly.”

 Before learning how to manage his ADHD, “I always waited until the last minute [to do something] or I’d forget things,” says Shankman.
 He’s learned to turn this last-minute approach to his advantage.
 “When I need to write a book, my publisher gives me six months to do it.
 I usually wait until the last week.
 I book a flight to Tokyo and I write chapters one through five on the flight there, and chapters six through 10 on the flight home.
 That’s the only way I know how to work.”

 When it comes to success at home, with his two-year-old daughter, Shankman sheds his devices when he’s with her.
 “I spend the majority of my time focused on her, talking to her.
 I enjoy living in the moment.”